MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 >[!NOTE]
 > The Defender for Identity sensor is supported only on the Federation servers.
 It is not required on the Web Application Proxy (WAP) servers.

-For hardware requirements, see [Defender for Identity server specifications](prerequisites.md#server-specifications).
+For more information, see [Sensor requirements](prerequisites.md#sensor-requirements).

 ## Network requirements